SimonWoodtli/zet/20240205004612/README.md

 11. Plugin a brand new USB stick and create a luks encrypted device.
 Then copy that tarball in there, unmount an reinsert the stick to test the passphrase on it.
+11. Test the tarball: `rm ~/.gnupg/` and copy the tarball from the USB stick to ~.
+Then extract it and see if `gpg --list-secret-keys` works and if all files are there. (my_keys/ is important)
 11. Unplug Both SD Card and USB stick
 11. Plugin your SD Card into your daily driver and save both public.key and fingerprints.txt in your password manager.
 Also copy them on your local